Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 Records of important decisions should capture:

-- The decision
+Records of important decisions should capture:

-- The decision authority
+- The decision and its authority
-- The context
-- Alternatives considered
+- Context and alternatives considered
-- Trade-offs
+- Trade-offs and risks
-- Risks
 - Consulted roles
-- Date
-- Review point
+- Date and review point
 - Conditions or exceptions

 This matters because people change roles.